Spiewart/gouthelper/gouthelper/markdown/about.md

 ## <span id="why-gouthelper">Why Gouthelper?</span>

 Gout is pretty common and can be quite disabling.
 People miss activities, time with family, and work because of gout.
-The treatments for gout a VERY effective, but they are not used as often as they should be and are often used incorrectly.
+The treatments for gout are VERY effective, but they are not used as often as they should be and are often used incorrectly.
 Further, there are a lot of misconceptions about gout that are a detriment to getting it treated.
 Gouthelper is an attempt to help patients and providers get the most out of gout treatment.